oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![The URL highlighted.](images/url.png " ")

-## Task 5: (Optional) Generate an RSA Key Pair and Get the Key's Fingerprint
+## Task 5: Generate an RSA Key Pair and Get the Key's Fingerprint

 _**IMPORTANT:** If you already have an RSA key pair in PEM format (minimum 2048 bits) and a fingerprint of the public key, you can skip this optional task and proceed to **Task 6**.
-To get your user's and tenancy's OCID, see [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five)._
+To get your user's and tenancy's OCID, see [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five); however, going through the entire task might be easier for you as you can get all the information that you need from the **Configuration File Preview** dialog box when you create your keys    ._

 In this task, you will get the following items that are required to create a Cloud location in the next task.